How often do utilities push back their restoration times?

 Error.
 For each completed event, every posted ETR is compared against the actual restoration: the median absolute error in hours is the event's score.
 Our own estimates published during the same event are scored identically — same events, same ruler.

 Scope and limits.
 The sample is completed county-grain events from June 2026 onward where the serving utility posted at least one ETR; it grows daily and the live count is shown above.
 Utility participation and feed grain vary.
-We do not publish per-utility comparisons yet: no single utility has enough graded events for a fair ranking.
-Named per-utility reliability tables will publish when each named utility has at least 10 graded events — the threshold is fixed here in advance.
+Named per-utility reliability tables publish only when a utility has at least 10 graded events in the ledger — a pre-registered threshold, fixed here in advance.
+State breakdowns use a lower threshold (n≥5) because they aggregate across utilities.